 Every aspect of my life has been turned upside down by coronavirus.
 On a daily basis my self-confidence disappears.
 In fact, I feel that due to my dementia, every day I am disappearing a little bit more.

-‘Now that I’ve started to go outside again, I sometimes forget and stand too close to other people.’
+‘When I'm outside, I sometimes forget and stand too close to other people.’

 I’ve also noticed changes at my local supermarket, where arrows have been placed to guide people around.
 This has made shopping quite difficult, as the arrows can change as you turn from one aisle to another.
 This can be profoundly confusing for people with dementia.